 Well, downstream of DHs we know damned well that Albus is a liar.
 And I don’t think he was nearly as dismissive of Prophecies in 1979 or ’80 as he was claiming to be in ’95.

 Sybill also claims that Snape himself was looking for a job at the school at the time that her own interview took place.
 This is despite the fact that we’ve been told, twice now, that he only began teaching in September 1981, nearly two years after the Prophecy may have been made.

 On this issue, at least, it is entirely possible that Sybil’s information may be faulty.
-She really is not a particularly credible witness, and the fact that Snape joined the staff later may be what convinces her that he was already looking for a job then.
+She is really not a particularly credible witness, and the fact that Snape joined the staff later may in itself be what convinces her that he was already looking for a job then.

 But we cannot count on this.
 In fact, we can no longer count on anything we have been told concerning the circumstances under which the Trelawney Prophecy was made.
 Because Rowling (and presumably Albus) was messing with our heads.